tcutler96/Portfolio/docs/static/projects/ML Football Analysis/README.md

 The system combines YOLOv8 object detection, OpenCV tracking, and K-Means colour clustering to identify players, assign them to teams based on shirt colour, and applies optical flow and perspective transformation to convert pixel movement into real-world metrics.
 Annotated match footage is then saved with all insights overlaid.

+## Workflow
-## Raw footage
+- Raw footage

 ![1](<static/projects/ML Football Analysis/1.gif>)

-## Detect and track players, referees, and the ball using YOLOv8
+- Detect and track players, referees, and the ball using YOLOv8

 ![2](<static/projects/ML Football Analysis/2.gif>)

-## Identify team colours and assign players to teams with K-Means clustering
+- Identify team colours and assign players to teams with K-Means clustering

 ![3](<static/projects/ML Football Analysis/3.gif>)

-## Detect ball possession for each team frame by frame
+- Detect ball possession for each team frame by frame

 ![4](<static/projects/ML Football Analysis/4.gif>)

-## Use perspective transformation to measure player speed and distance in metres
+- Use perspective transformation to measure player speed and distance in metres (final output)

 ![5](<static/projects/ML Football Analysis/5.gif>)